Rusydy/rusydy.github.io/_posts/2024/2024-12-01-analysing-financial-reports-for-stock-investment.md

 - Profitability: Compare this year’s profit with previous years.
 - **Profit margin:** Higher margins indicate efficient management.

-Visualised data, such as charts in investment apps like Ajaib, can simplify understanding.
+Visualized data, such as charts in investment apps like Ajaib, can simplify understanding.

 ### **E. Revenue and Expense Sources**